Office of Assessment

 Advanced Placement (AP)

-The NHDOE and College Board will cover the entire cost of the 2021 AP exam fees for all students from low-income families who attend public school in New Hampshire.
+The NHDOE and College Board will cover the entire cost of the 2021 AP exam fees for students from low-income families who attend public schools in New Hampshire.
 The AP coordinators will indicate a student’s low income status in the APRO site.

 Please visit the College Board’s AP Central for more information.